SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Metatype Type
 -------------

-A metatype type refers to the type of any type, including class types, structure types, enumeration types, and protocol types.
+A :newTerm:`metatype type` refers to the type of any type, including class types, structure types, enumeration types, and protocol types.

 The metatype of a class, structure, or enumeration type is